 There can be no assurance that the Corporation will be able to achieve profitability in future periods.
-The Corporation's future operating results will depend on a number of factors, including its ability to continue to successfully execute the Corporation's strategic plan, which includes expanding relationships with existing clients, continuing to attract new clients, improving inventory management and profit margins, developing new products and technologies, and pursuing selective acquisitions.
+The Corporation's future operating results will depend on a number of factors, including its ability to continue to successfully execute the Corporation's strategic plan, which includes expanding relationships with existing clients, continuing to attract new clients, improving inventory management and profit margins, developing new products and technologies, developing complimentary business lines, and pursuing selective acquisitions.